 - Create a public profile with Stewardship (see an example of a WTC student profile at Bible Education at WTC Theology – Jake James)

 - Crowd funding… There are many options out there!

 - And last but by no means least, PRAY.
 If God wants you to study, he will make a way.
-Ask him to show you how.
+Ask him to show you how

-When you receive your fee invoice, there will be an opportunity to make a gift in addition to your fees (either monthly, termly or once a year) towards, or to cover the whole cost of, your course.
+When you receive your fee invoice, there will be an opportunity to make a gift in addition to your fees (either monthly, termly or once a year) towards, or to cover the whole cost of, your programme.
 Where appropriate, Gift Aid will be collected on this gift but not on your fees.
 Please follow the instructions on your invoice to make this gift payment separately from your fee payment.